lcx366/STARQUERY/README.md

 ## How to Install

-Install STARQUERY with ease using the following pip command in your terminal:
+Install STARQUERY using the pip command in your terminal:

 ```
 pip install starcatalogquery